AmExAr/AmExAr/README.md

 - 👋 Hi, I’m @AmExAr
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning python, bots, sites, game and infosec

 <!---
 AmExAr/AmExAr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.